Ode to the Great Blue Heron: A Poetry and Prose Anthology

 • NOTE: Contributors may purchase the book at a reduced rate upon publication.

 Old Mountain Press will publish a collection of poetry/short stories by a number of writers.
-Our goal is to gather enough quality poems and short shorts for an estimated 50 to 90 page book with the theme of anything relating to, waterfowl, beaches, oceans, lakes, rivers, towns on or around the water or Spring.
+Our goal is to gather enough quality poems and short shorts for an estimated 50 to 90 page book with the theme of anything relating to, waterfowl, beaches, oceans, lakes, rivers, towns on or around the water, nature, spring, or summer.
 Would like to have as many poets and prose writers involved as possible.
 Requirements are below.
 Authors receive publishing credit and retain all rights to their work but agree to the inclusion of their poem in this collection of poetry.

 • Author must have rights to the poem (previously published OK).